 Dedicated resources for relative caregivers

-Embrace Families in partnership with Children’s Home Network provides relative caregivers with the support and resources they need to succeed.
+Embrace Families, in partnership with Children’s Home Network, provides relative caregivers with the support and resources they need.

 Relative caregivers, also called kin caregivers, step up to provide stability, structure and acceptance needed during what can be a scary and traumatic time for children.
 When a child is able to reside with a relative, they are more likely to find comfort in the people, community and culture that is most familiar to them.

 At Embrace Families, we recognize that caring for a young relative may or may not have been an anticipated event, and that you likely have other important events happening in your life.
 We want to ensure that you are able to meet your own needs and have support in navigating the child welfare system.
 In addition to monthly visits from the child’s case manager, a variety of resources are available specific to your role as a Relative Caregiver.
 We are all part of the team caring for our community’s most vulnerable children.
 Our goal is to ensure that you always have somewhere to turn when you need answers and assistance.

 Resources to Support Relative Caregivers